 Humor Web Humor What Does OTOH Mean?
 You see this acronym all the time, but what does it mean?
-Share PINTEREST Email Print Gary Cornhouse/Getty Images Web Humor Memes Funny Videos Holiday Humor By Paul Gil is a writer who is also known for his dynamic internet and database courses and has been active in technology fields for over two decades. our editorial process Paul Gil Updated June 02, 2021 "OTOH" is the slang acronym used online for "On the Other Hand."
+Share PINTEREST Email Print Web Humor Memes Funny Videos Holiday Humor By Paul Gil Technology Writer and Developer University of Alberta Northern Alberta Institute of Technology Paul Gil is a tech expert, writer, and educator known for his dynamic internet and database courses and articles. our editorial process Paul Gil Updated June 30, 2021 "OTOH" is the slang acronym used online for "On the Other Hand."
 It is used when a person wants to list items on both sides of an argument.
 "OTOH" is often spelled all uppercase, but can be also spelled "otoh."
 All versions mean the same thing.
 Just be careful not to type entire sentences in uppercase, as that is considered rude—tantamount to shouting.
-Example of OTOH The following hypothetical dialog or conversation illustrates common usage of OTOH.
+Example of OTOH The following hypothetical dialog or conversation illustrates the common usage of OTOH.
 "I think you should buy that new i7 computer.
 Your current machine sucks."
-"My wife would kill me if I spent 2 grand on a new computer."
+"My wife would disown me if I spent 2 grand on a new computer."
 "OTOH, she might like a faster machine in the house, if I can get her that interior design software to go with it."
 How to Capitalize and Punctuate Web and Texting Abbreviations Capitalization is not a concern when using text message abbreviations and chat jargon.
-You are welcome to use all uppercase (e.g. ROFL) or all lowercase (e.g. rofl); the meaning is identical.
+You are welcome to use all uppercase (for example, ROFL) or all lowercase (for example, rofl); the meaning is identical.
 Avoid typing entire sentences in uppercase, though, as that means shouting in online speak.
 Proper punctuation is similarly a non-concern with most text message abbreviations.
-For example, the abbreviation for 'Too Long, Didn't Read' can be abbreviated as "TL,DR" or "TLDR."
+For example, the abbreviation for 'Too Long, Didn't Read' can be abbreviated as TL,DR or TLDR.
 Both are an acceptable format, with or without punctuation.
 Never use periods (dots) between your jargon letters.
 It would defeat the purpose of speeding up thumb typing.
 For example, ROFL would never be spelled R.O.F.L., and TTYL would never be spelled T.T.Y.L.
 Recommended Etiquette for Using Web and Texting Jargon Knowing when to use jargon in your messaging is about knowing who your audience is, knowing if the context is informal or professional, and then using good judgment.
-If you know the people well, and it is a personal and informal communication, then absolutely use abbreviation jargon.
-On the flip side, if you are just starting a friendship or professional relationship with the other person, then it is a good idea to avoid abbreviations until you have developed a relationship rapport.
-If the messaging is in a professional context with someone at work, or with a customer or vendor outside your company, then avoid abbreviations altogether.
+If you know the people well, and it is a personal and informal communication, then use abbreviation jargon.
+On the flip side, if you are just starting a friendship or professional relationship with the other person, it is a good idea to avoid abbreviations until you develop a relationship rapport.
+If the messaging is in a professional context with someone at work, or with a customer or vendor outside your company, avoid abbreviations.
 Using full word spellings shows professionalism and courtesy.
-It is much easier to err on the side of being too professional and then relax your communications over time than doing the inverse.
+It is easier to err on the side of being too professional and then relax your communications over time than doing the inverse.